 Exchange programs are highly competitive and space in each program is limited.
 You must meet the following eligibility requirements in order to apply to this program:

 - You must be an ENGR major

 Exchange programs are a good fit for students looking for immersion, personal growth, and the opportunity to strengthen qualities such as independence and adaptability.

 Student Visa Information

 A student visa is required for participation on this exchange.
 For more information, please visit our study abroad visa guide to view instructions for the country you will be visiting.
-Please note that visa information is subject to change and you are responsible for checking the embassy website for updates.
+For information about student visa requirements, please visit the Australian Government's Department of Home Affairs.